ammaarym/ai-budget-classifier/README.md

-# 🤖 Actual AI – Intelligent Transaction Categorization for Actual Budget
+# 🤖 Intelligent Transaction Categorization for Actual Budget

 **Automate and enhance your budgeting experience with AI-powered transaction classification.**

-Actual AI is a smart companion for [Actual Budget](https://actualbudget.org), designed to intelligently categorize your uncategorized transactions using LLMs like OpenAI, Anthropic, Google Generative AI, Ollama, and other compatible APIs.

 ---